ASTRA: Adaptive Semantic Tree Reasoning Architecture for Complex Table Question Answering: Method

 \subsubsection{Semantic Parsing and Schema Detection}

 Given a complex table $T$, we first standardize it into a unified format---a flat ordered list structure $l$, establishing a reference for the subsequent quality assessment.
 We then employ a \textbf{Header Identification \& Normalization (HIN)} module.
 As shown in Figure~\ref{fig:tree_construction} (stage 1), raw tables often contain sub-headers like \texttt{Percent} that are meaningless without their parent context; \textbf{HIN} resolves this by consolidating vertical dependencies into qualified keys (e.g., merging \texttt{Yukon} with \texttt{Percent} to form \texttt{Yukon-Percent}).
 This yields a normalized header list $H_{norm}$, which excavates the implicit semantic context, anchoring isolated attributes to their corresponding entities.
 The subsequent critical phase is \textbf{Hierarchy Identification (HID)}.
 As depicted in Stage 2 in Figure~\ref{fig:tree_construction}, the \textbf{HID} module harnesses the LLM to mine Hidden Semantic Groups from $H_{norm}$.
 Continuing the previous example, LLM observes that \texttt{Yukon-Percent} and \texttt{Northwest-Percent} share an identical structure (Region-Metric).
 Consequently, it abstracts them into a latent high-level concept (e.g., \textit{Regional Statistics}), thereby organizing the extracted semantic units into an explicit hierarchy.
 Finally, the HID module synthesizes the identified hierarchical structure into a formal representation $D_{hier}$.
+Crucially, for simple, flat tables lacking deep nesting, the \textbf{Hierarchy Identification (HID)} module and the subsequent adaptive synthesis inherently degenerate to generate a shallow tree.
+This dynamic fallback mechanism ensures that computational overhead remains strictly proportional to the table's structural complexity, avoiding unnecessary latency for straightforward layouts.